vmware-tanzu/pinniped/site/content/docs/tutorials/concierge-and-supervisor-demo.md

 - A single Supervisor is deployed on a special cluster where app developers and devops users have no access.
   App developers and devops users should have no access at least to the resources in the Supervisor's namespace, but usually have no access to the whole cluster.
-For this tutorial, let's call this cluster the "supervisor cluster".
+For this tutorial, let's call this cluster the *"supervisor cluster"*.
 - App developers and devops users can then use their identities provided by the Supervisor to log in to many clusters where they can manage their apps.
-For this tutorial, let's call these clusters the "workload clusters".
+For this tutorial, let's call these clusters the *"workload clusters"*.
   The Pinniped Concierge component is installed into each workload cluster and is configured to trust the single Supervisor.
   The Concierge acts as an in-cluster agent to provide authentication services.